sure-fire/CTF-writeups/tools/radare2/README.md

   - Yes, it's `~/.radare2rc`.
  - How the hell do you pronounce Radare2?
 Do I need to say the 2?
    - [There's no offial way](https://twitter.com/radareorg/status/676798868433018880).
 I'm going to stick with "radar" (rhay-dahr).
 Since Radare1 is 10 years old, I assume the "2" is unnecessary at this point.
+ - Why isn't Radare2 writing the modified binary out to disk?
+See "CRACKME0 (the patching solution)".
+  - There appears to be a bug that silently causes Radare2 to fail when both write mode (`-w`) and debug mode (`-d`) fail.
+Radare simply fails to change the file, presumably because the file is open for execution and debugging.

 ### Questions I don't yet know the answer to